-In addition to existing resources, this Project will consider its implications on the rail operators across the Bridges (VRE, Amtrak, and CSXT) to minimize impacts to infrastructure and operations.
+In addition to existing resources, this Study considers the Project's implications on the rail operators across the Bridges (VRE, Amtrak, and CSXT) to minimize impacts to infrastructure and operations.

 3. Purpose and Need

 As outlined in Section 0, the Study first developed a purpose and need statement to examine and determine the next steps for the Bridges.
 The Project purposes (Section 3.1) address the existing and future needs (Section 3.2).